kareemegy/NewsX/readme.md

 # NewsX React App

 NewsX is a React-based web application that provides you with the latest news and trending stories from various sources.
-It uses the NewsAPI.org API to fetch data and display it in a clean and user-friendly interface.
+It uses the newscatcherapi API to fetch data and display it in a clean and user-friendly interface.

 ## Getting Started